openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Implementation Considerations

-## Claims-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}
+## Claims-based Binding of the Credential to the End-User possessing the Credential {#claims-based-binding}

 Credentials not cryptographically bound to the identifier of the End-User possessing it (see (#credential-binding)), should be bound to the End-User possessing the Credential, based on the claims included in the Credential.